Peggy Lu

-Peggy Lu is an American actress and pharmacist, best known for her supporting role as convenience store entrepreneur and Venom host Mrs. Chen in the Sony's Spider-Man Universe (SSU) films Venom (2018) and Venom: Let There Be Carnage (2021), and the promotional web series Chen's Market (2021), a role she will reprise in Spider-Man: Across the Spider-Verse (2023) and a third Venom film (2024).
+Peggy Lu is an American actress and pharmacist, best known for her role as convenience store entrepreneur and Venom host Mrs. Chen in the Sony's Spider-Man Universe (SSU) films Venom (2018), Venom: Let There Be Carnage (2021), Venom: The Last Dance (2024), the promotional web series Chen's Market (2021), and as a cameo role in Spider-Man: Across the Spider-Verse (2023).

-Lu was born in New York City, the daughter of a Taiwanese immigrant couple who settled in the US.
+Lu is the daughter of an immigrant couple who settled in the US.
 Before pursuing her acting dreams, Lu followed her parents’ advice to attend higher education.
 She received a doctorate in pharmacy from the University of Colorado Denver.
-After graduating, she moved back to New York, where she began her professional acting career and also worked as a pharmacist.
-Her first movie is New Chinatown, with Lu playing the role of Aunt Jiang.
+She appeared in the film Now Chinatown, with Lu playing the role of Aunt Jiang.
 Lu also has appeared in numerous film and television series as a guest star, including Kung Pow: Enter the Fist, NCIS: Los Angeles, Animal Kingdom, and Always Be My Maybe, amongst others.

-She currently resides in New York.
 She is fluent in Mandarin and English.